Worldwide Charter Destination Weather and Yachting Seasons

 BOATBOOKINGS SAYS:

-"THUMPER is the perfect yacht for your next luxury yacht charter on the French Riviera, led by experienced charter Captain James Harbord and his wonderful crew."
+"THUMPER will take you on a luxury yachting adventure on the French Riviera, led by an experienced captain and his wonderful crew!"

 - Length: 40.05 m